 1507: Albrecht Dürer: Adam und Eve [Northern Renaissance: Germany]

-Germany’s Albrecht Dürer was known as much for his engravings (and the widely-disseminated prints made from them) as for his sublime oil paintings.
-In 1504, Dürer used his developing theory of the perfectly proportioned human form to make an engraving of Adam and Eve (see 1504 engraving in third image above).
-Three years later, after his second trip to Italy, Dürer took on the same subject to create a pair of oil paintings, made on wood panels each measuring 6.8 ft. tall by 2.7 ft. wide, showing a slimmed-down, more natural-looking Adam and Eve (see first and second images above).
+Three years after his popular Adam and Eve engraving, after his second trip to Italy, Albrecht Dürer took on the same subject to create a pair of oil paintings, made on wood panels each measuring 6.8 ft. tall by 2.7 ft. wide, showing a first couple who are slimmed-down and more natural-looking than the 1504 engraving (see first and second images above).
 Scholars believe these are the first two life-size nudes in the history of German painting.
 Dürer blends the realistic detail of Northern European painting with the Italian treatment of light and shadow to create two figures who emerge from the dark background as fully realized bodies.
 Their expressions and stances also tell a story.
 Eve, whose stance has been described as “almost dancing”, has barely taken the fruit from the snake when she is already looking over to Adam with a seductive look.
 Adam, on the other hand, seems a bit befuddled and is cast as the unwitting victim of Eve’s womanly wiles.
 Note also that while the paintings consist of two separate panels, the poses of the two figures balance each other as in a traditional diptych.
 The pair of paintings has had many illustrious owners, from Holy Roman Emperor Rudolf II to Swedish King Gustavus Adolphus to kings Philip IV and Charles III of Spain, before arriving at the Museo del Prado in Madrid in 1827.

 1495-1508: Leonardo da Vinci: Virgin of the Rocks (II) [High Renaissance; Italy]